 “Nothing is impossible !"

-We aim to develop technologies to ensure that unmanned vehicles can deal with unexpected situations (changes, errors, etc.) or tasks that challenge their sensing, modeling, planning, adaptation, or movement envelopes.
+In this research lab. we aim to develop technologies to ensure that unmanned vehicles can deal with unexpected situations (changes, errors, etc.) or tasks that challenge their sensing, modeling, planning, adaptation, or movement envelopes.

-We are working to realize fully autonomous robots with effective human-robot interaction capabilities.
+We are working to realize fully autonomous robots with effective human-robot interaction capabilities

 Dr. Alex Ramirez-Serrano